Golden age of American animation: Metro-Goldwyn-Mayer

-Ub Iwerks' Cartoons
+Ub Iwerks' cartoons

 At first, Mickey Mouse was drawn by Walt Disney's long-time partner and friend Ub Iwerks, who was also a technical innovator in cartoons, and drew an average of 600 drawings for Disney on a daily basis; Disney was responsible for the ideas in the cartoons, and Iwerks was responsible for bringing them to life.
 However, Iwerks left the Disney studio in 1930 to form his own company, which was financially backed by Celebrity Pictures owner Pat Powers.
 After his departure, Disney eventually found a number of different animators to replace Iwerks.

 Iwerks produced two cartoon series during the 1930s: Flip the Frog and Willie Whopper.
 However, none of these cartoons came close to matching the success of Disney or Fleischer cartoons and, in 1933, MGM, Iwerks' cartoon distributor since 1930, ended distribution of his cartoons, with Iwerks leaving after his contract expired in 1934.

-Harman-Ising and MGM Cartoons' Establishment
+Harman-Ising and the establishment of MGM Cartoons

-After MGM dropped Iwerks, they hired Harman and Ising following their split from Leon Schlesinger and Warner Bros and appointed them heads of the studio.
+After MGM dropped Iwerks, they hired Harman and Ising following their split from Leon Schlesinger and Warner Bros.
+Pictures and appointed them heads of the studio.
 They began producing Bosko and Happy Harmonies cartoons which were emulative of Disney's Silly Symphonies.
 Harman and Ising gained success with shorts such as The Calico Dragon (1935), The Old Mill Pond (1936, both nominated for Academy Awards) and To Spring (1936).
 But much like their time at Warner Bros., the duo experienced cost overruns on a regular basis.
 By 1937, MGM, in attempt to make cheaper cartoons, decided to fire the duo and establish a new in-house animation studio with Fred Quimby as producer.

 With a new studio formed, Quimby kept a number of Harman and Ising's staff and scouted other animation studios for talent (including Warner director Friz Freleng and a bulk of animators from the Terrytoons studio).
-The first series he produced was an animated adaptation of the comic book series The Katzenjammer Kids (then retitled as The Captain & The Kids in 1918).
+The first series he produced was an animated adaptation of the comic strip series The Captain and the Kids (which itself was a version of The Katzenjammer Kids, produced by that strip's original creator Rudolph Dirks but for a different syndicate).
 The Captain and The Kids series was unsuccessful.
 In 1939, however, Quimby gained success after rehiring Harman & Ising.
 After returning to MGM, Ising created MGM's first successful animated star named Barney Bear, who first appeared in The Bear That Couldn't Sleep (1939).
 Harman directed his masterpiece Peace on Earth (1939) in the meantime, and was also nominated for an Oscar.